 Know that there is no end to ancestral healing.
 It is a lifelong commitment to do better than those who came before.

-Know that in taking responsibility for the healing of your own ancestral line, you bring healing to us all.
+Know that in taking responsibility for the healing of your own ancestral line, you bring healing to your descendants, and to us all.